WPS/egon.io/README.md

 1. In the root directory of your source code, run `docker build -t egon-dev .`
 2. To start the container, run `docker run -p 8080:80 egon-dev`

-Adapt container name and port as needed.
+Adapt container name ("egon-dev" in the above example) and port ("8080") as needed.

 ## License